There are tons of Gmail apps for Mac users out there. So knowing which one is the best fit for your professional needs can be a bit daunting.

 Price: Free Plan, $6.39 for the Premium Plan, or customized for Enterprise Plan

 Wouldn’t it be nice if your email client could just automatically sort your emails?
 And, prioritize them based on your interests and previous activity?
 Well, if that sounds too good to be true, then you likely haven’t yet heard of Spark.

-Spark uses AI to to discern whether an incoming email is personal, work-related, or promotional, and then sorts them accordingly.
+Spark uses AI to discern whether an incoming email is personal, work-related, or promotional and then sorts them accordingly.